- View/Download as PDF

 Students who complete the FAFSA may be eligible for federal and state grants.
 Program details and application requirements are available at www.butler.edu/financial-aid.

 Butler University is supportive of students who wish to study abroad.
-Butler University funds may be used in the full amount for overseas study in an approved exchange program.
-An approved non-exchange program is limited to 50 percent of the award amounts for the first semester of overseas study and 25 percent of the award amounts for the second semester of overseas study.
-Butler funds are only eligible for two semesters of overseas study.
+Butler University fundsaid for tuition may be used in the full amount for overseas study in an approved exchange program.
+An approved non-exchange program is limited to 50 percent of the tuition award amounts for the first semester of overseas study and 25 percent of the tuition award amounts for the second semester of overseas study.
+Butler fundsaid for tuition are is only eligible for only two semesters of overseas study.
 The full amount of federal and state awards (i.e., Federal Pell Grant, Federal Direct Loans) may be used for the study-abroad semester, depending upon the cost of the program.
+Butler aid for room and board cannot be used while abroad.

 Leave of Absence Policy